Adroiti/docs-for-code-review-tools/RuboCop/Layout-FirstMethodArgumentLineBreak.md

-Pattern: Layout/FirstMethodArgumentLineBreak
+Pattern: Missing line break before first method argument

 Issue: -

 ## Description

 This cop checks for a line break before the first argument in a multi-line method call.

 ### Example